|Page updated: 3/24/20|

 Newton businesses may reach out to Economic Development Director Devra Bailin with questions, concerns or comments at email@example.com or 617-796-1122

 What if I traveled?
 How do I know what I should do upon return?

 Beginning March 27, all travelers arriving to Massachusetts are instructed to self-quarantine for 14 days.
 Health care workers, public health workers, public safety workers, transportation workers and designated essential workers are exempt from this requirement.
 Read more here.

-Newton HHS is not tracking residents’ travel itineraries other than following CDC guidance for those returning from China or Iran.
+All nonessential travel is discouraged at this time.
 Newton residents who are planning travel or have traveled internationally are strongly encouraged to check the CDC website for travel alerts.
 The CDC continues to update their list of countries with travel health notices and the specific levels for those travel health notices.

 How can I talk with my kids about COVID-19?

 Here are some talking points for families helping kids to deal with stressful events, from the Riverside Trauma Center.

 Is there someone I can talk to if I am worried?

 The Substance Abuse and Mental Health Services Administration (SAMHSA) runs the Disaster Distress Helpline, 1-800-985-5990, a 24/7, 365-day-a-year, national hotline dedicated to providing immediate crisis counseling for people who are experiencing emotional distress related to any natural or human-caused disaster.
 This toll-free, multilingual, and confidential crisis support service is available to all residents in the United States and its territories.
 Stress, anxiety, and other depression-like symptoms are common reactions after a disaster.
 Call 1-800-985-5990 or text TalkWithUs to 66746 to connect with a trained crisis counselor.